StudentOfJS/query-plus/README.md

-If this boolean is set to true and non-epired data exists in the DB, then the API will not be called.
+If this boolean is set to true and non-expired data exists in the DB, then the API will not be called.